 Art of the Real (April 17–28, 2019)

 The usual movie categories don’t apply here.
 Celebrating its sixth year, the Art of the Real festival offers a survey of the most vital and innovative voices in nonfiction and hybrid filmmaking.
 Past editions have featured titles from Mati Diop, Agnès Varda, Derek Jarman, Corneliu Porumboiu, Robert Greene, Thom Andersen, Harun Farocki, Jem Cohen, Robinson Devor, Michael Glawogger, Theo Anthony, and Nicolás Pereda; this year’s slate promises a host of works from new filmmakers as well as exciting artist spotlights.
 Art of the Real is documentary redefined.
 Presented with support from MUBI.

 New York African Film Festival (May 30–June 4, 2019)

 The New York African Film Festival celebrates its 26th edition this year.
-Co-presented by the Film Society of Lincoln Center and the African Film Festival, Inc., the 2019 festival will feature new and classic African cinema, with a special focus on intergenerational discourse, featuring works by women and younger generations of African and diaspora artists.
+Co-presented by Film at Lincoln Center and the African Film Festival, Inc., the 2019 festival will feature new and classic African cinema, with a special focus on intergenerational discourse, featuring works by women and younger generations of African and diaspora artists.
 This year, the festival will also feature films that celebrate the centennial of Nelson Mandela.
 As in previous years, the festival program will include screenings and discussions with filmmakers and artists, panels, an art exhibit, and ancillary events at locations around the city.

 Open Roads: New Italian Cinema (June 6-12, 2019)